 - You have an erection that lasts longer than 3 hours.

-- You have taken sildenafil (for example, Viagra) or vardenafil (for example, Levitra) in the past 24 hours or tadalafil (for example, Cialis) in the past 48 hours, and you have chest pain.
+- You have taken a pill to help you get an erection within the past 24 hours (or within 72 hours for long-acting tadalafil) and you have chest pain.
 Do not take nitroglycerin.
-Make sure all the doctors you see know that you took one of these medicines.
+Make sure all the doctors you see know that you took this medicine.

 - You have erection problems that occur along with pain or difficulty with urination, a fever, or pain in the lower belly.